-4 Significant accounting judgements, estimates and assumptions judgments, estimates based on past experience, and assumptions determined to be reasonable and realistic based on the related circumstances.
+4 Significant accounting judgements, estimates and assumptions

+The preparation of the consolidated financial information requires Management to apply accounting methods and policies that are based on difficult or subjective judgments, estimates based on past experience and assumptions determined to be reasonable and realistic based on the related circumstances.
 The application of these estimates and assumptions affects the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the balance sheet date and the reported amounts of income and expenses during the reporting period.
 Actual results may differ from these estimates given the uncertainty surrounding the assumptions and conditions upon which the estimates are based.
 Below are summarized the Group's accounting estimates that require the most subjective judgment: Group Management based the estimates on historical experience and on various other assumptions assessed as reasonable, the results of which form the basis for making judgments about the carrying value of assets, liabilities and equity and the amount of revenues and expenses.
-While making estimates and assumptions, Group Management has taken in due account the actual and potential effects of the Covid-19 pandemic and climate changes related matters, together with other assumptions or estimates regarding the effects of matters that are inherently uncertain and for which changes in conditions may significantly affect the results reported in the financial statements.
+While making estimates and assumptions, Group Management has taken in due account the actual and potential effects of the Covid-19 pandemic, the geopolitical tensions due to Russia invading Ukraine and climate changes related matters, together with other assumptions or estimates regarding the effects of matters that are inherently uncertain and for which changes in conditions may significantly affect the results reported in the financial statements.